temporalio/documentation/docs-src/go/how-to-use-a-custom-payload-codec-in-go.md

 //...
 ```

-You can also create a remote HTTP server (called Codec Server) to run encryption and decryption through the custom `PayloadCodec`, and expose endpoints that you can use with WebUI and tctl to see decrypted data.
+You can also create a remote HTTP server (called a codec server) to run encryption and decryption through the custom `PayloadCodec`, and expose endpoints that you can use with Web UI and tctl to see decrypted data.

 See the following samples for examples: